 Sure, we could hustle more advertising, but that creates pressure to avoid topics that might offend advertisers.
 In publishing you have to make one choice right out the gate: You must ask yourself, “Who comes first, my advertisers or my readers?”
 I bet that 80 percent of the time, publications put advertisers first.

 With me, you are more important than advertisers.
 No contest.
 I could keep publishing without selling a single ad if I had to.
-I’d lean on readers more for their financial support and work harder to get them to shop more often through our Amazon link (where we get a small commission of what they buy), but I could still keep the business going.
+I’d lean on readers more for their voluntary subscriptions, but I could still keep the business going.
 As is, we do accept advertising, but we choose those businesses that put no editorial demands on us.

 If you have not entered a voluntary subscription, would you please consider doing so?
 Just click here.
 If you feel this newsletter is worth a dime an issue (that’s only a one-time $5 donation for a year), then we will put it to good use.
 A $25 pledge comes out to 50 cents an issue per year.
 If you want to set up a monthly autopay, that option is available and appreciated.
 If money is tight, then your readership alone is all we request, and we thank you for that.